Alif-Iskandar/Awan/UsageManual.md

 # Usage Manual

-Guideline and descriptions for users on how to use MyBMI app.
+* Guideline and descriptions for users on how to use MyBMI app.
+* Click [here](https://docs.google.com/document/d/1lZkKTbxTo-WkWk3GTkA3bg0QqJtVGKT_JQUS9P_SXms/edit#heading=h.59mzrpp7nhd8) to know more about MyBMI User Interface.

 ## Installation